talltree/firstperson/README.md

 # firstperson
-This is the initial home for the First Person Project.
+This is the initial GitHub home for the First Person Project.
 A full Readme is under construction.

 [Here is the initial Ayra white paper proposing First Person Credentials.](https://ayra.forum/ayra-network-effects-whitepaper/)